 - Always be aware of pick-pocketing and purse snatching.
 Also be careful while in a car.
 It is recommended to leave the windows up because thieves can grab your purse or bag and just they run away with it.
 The best practice is always put your bags or purses on the car’s floor under your feet.
 Keep the window up or barely open.

 - Another thing to keep in mind is that foreigners are perceived generally being wealthier than the local population.
 So keep an eye on your small electronic devices as these are targets for thieves.

-- When you arrive in Peru and don’t have arranged transportation use only licensed taxis or as we call in Peru Taxi Seguro.
+- If you don’t have arranged transportation use only licensed taxis.
 These taxis are available at the airport and they will be more expensive than if you go outside of the airport but they are safer.
-Many people in Peru use their cars as taxis even though they aren’t licensed.
+Many people use their cars as taxis even though they aren’t licensed.
 Although most of them are honest and hardworking people the risk of having a mishap increases as they are not licensed.

 - Never accept any packages to take back to your country.
 Drug trafficking is still a problem in Latin America and traffickers are always looking for naive people to help them send their drugs to different countries.

 - I would recommend don’t carry your passport around with you everywhere.
 If you lose your passport it is very difficult to get a new one.
 Try to use a safe in your room to lock up your passport.
 If you don’t have access to a safe at least keep your passport in a different pocket besides your purse or wallet.
 If you are going to a very crowded and non-touristy place you can always put your passport in a plastic bag and hide it in your shoes or using cargo pants and put it in a different pocket.
 It’s always a good idea to make a copy of your passport and put it in your suitcase.